helidon-io/helidon/docs/se/config/property-mapping.md

 </div>

 The numerous conversions defined on the `Config` class for other types (integers, doubles, etc.) will satisfy many of your application’s needs.
-The [`ConfigMappers`](/apidocs/io.helidon.config/io/helidon/config/ConfigMappers.html) class includes other related mappings from `String` (rather than from `Config`) to Java types (described in the JavaDoc).
+The [`ConfigMappers`](/apidocs/io.helidon.config/io/helidon/config/ConfigMappers.html) class includes other related mappings from `String` (rather than from `Config`) to Java types (described in the Javadoc).

 For additional type mapping, you can use these methods defined on `Config`: